gekas145/auto-email/README.md

 # auto-email
 I once needed to send many mails with personalized greetings and same contents.
 This repository contains code that automates this sending.
-It works with `gmail` host, in order to be able to log in to your gmail account you will have to define special password in your google account for 3rd party apps.
+It works with `gmail` host, in order to be able to log in to your gmail account you will have to define special password for 3rd party apps in your google account.

 How to use: